DjangoGirls/organizer-manual/application_form/README.md

 ### Form submit notifications

 Once your applicants submit their answer, they will receive an automatic confirmation to their email address with a copy of their responses.
 Woohoo!

+## How to find applicants answers?

+To find and evaluate all applications submitted to your event:

+* Go to an URL like that: http://djangogirls.org/yourcity/applications/ (remember to replace `yourcity` with your website address)

+Or:

+* Go to your admin interface.
+* Click on `Submitted Applications`.
+* You'll be automatically redirect to the applications manager.
+If you already have organized multiple events, you'll need to chose the event you want in the list.

+Or:

+* Go to your admin interface.
+* Click on `Forms`.
+* Click on `See all submitted applications` in the `Applications` column of the table.

 ## Acceptance/rejection e-mails